 I was glad to find, then, Andrew Sullivan's post directing me to an essay written by Sonya Chung that includes some advice about how to avoid the mistakes of Roth and Mailer without feeling sheepish or cuddle-dependent.
 Here are her ideas:

-1. Beware of sensory descriptions which include food analogies – “honeydew breasts” (Styron), “like a spoon scraping the inside of a soft-boiled egg” (Littell), “the oysterish intricacy of her” (Anthony Quinn), “he felt his cashew become a banana, and then a rippled yam” (Updike) – or “wet” verbs like smear, suck, lick, slither, slide.
+These are mostly well-illustrated cautionary examples, and I hope to come back to this list frequently, but I really like the last one about entering someone "like a fucking pile driver" and I now want to read The Death Of Bunny Munro quite badly.1.
+Beware of sensory descriptions which include food analogies – “honeydew breasts” (Styron), “like a spoon scraping the inside of a soft-boiled egg” (Littell), “the oysterish intricacy of her” (Anthony Quinn), “he felt his cashew become a banana, and then a rippled yam” (Updike) – or “wet” verbs like smear, suck, lick, slither, slide.

 2. Be sparing with anatomical terminology for sexual organs, whether scientific or slang; and if your passage does contain such words, beware of mixing and matching high diction and low diction, i.e. it’s nearly impossible to get away with raunchy lyricism.
 (Here I will spare the reader specific examples, but suffice it to say that sex-organ diction, both high and low, is apparently like neon paisley; it doesn’t go with anything.)